kitschpatrol/shared-config/readme.md

 Various VSCode plugins should "just work".

-To lint your entire project:
+To lint your entire project, after configuring the `package.json` as shown above:

 ```sh
 pnpm run lint